 - Prevention (education, consult agencies).

 An Interagency Management Committee provides overall organization leadership for the statewide CISM Program.
-The lead agency is the Nebraska EMS / Trauma Program.
+The lead agency is the Nebraska Office of Emergency Health Systems.
 This committee is responsible for the overall planning, program development, and coordination of program and related activities.
 The CISM Interagency Management Team is made up six members: